JasperBoom/genomescan/HPC.md

 Furthermore, a number of txt files that are created by some comparison commands in the script run-meningioma-variant.sh.

-**clinvar_website_search** contains text files downloaded using the ClinVar search bar, using the human phenotype ontology term for meningioma, the term "meningioma" itself and "meningiomas".
-The files with manual are gene names from these downloads extracted by hand instead of using awk, since awk was not working right.
+**clinvar_website_search** contains text files downloaded using the clinvar search bar, using the human phenotype ontology term for meningioma, the term "meningioma" itself and "meningiomas".
+The files with manual are gene names from these downloads extracted by hand instead of using awk, since I wasn't able to get awk to perform the right actions.

 ## errors & logs
 Simply the error and log output from sbatch commands for all things I submit.